 In 1912, at age 24, Georgia O’Keeffe boarded a train in Virginia and headed west, to the prairies of the Texas Panhandle, to take a position as art teacher for the newly organized Amarillo Public Schools.
 Subsequently she would join the faculty at what was then West Texas State Normal College (now West Texas A&M University).
 Already a thoroughly independent-minded woman, she maintained an active correspondence with her future husband, photographer Alfred Stieglitz, and other friends back east during the years she lived in Texas.

-Although selected paintings by O’Keeffe that support the narrative are featured, this work focuses on O’Keeffe’s words.
-By doing so, Von Lintel aims to allow the artist’s voice to “emerge as a powerful witness of her own life, but also of western America in a pivotal moment of its development.”
 The result is an important new examination of one of our most beloved artists during a time when she was in the process of discovering her future identity.

 About the Author

 Published by Texas A&M University Press